-instruction or preparing for same and is not limited to instruction taking place in educational institutions.
+As noted above, a number of fair dealing exceptions are relevant to education, but for the purposes of this article we focus on fair dealing for the purpose of illustration for instruction (section 32), which was introduced into the CDPA in 2014.
+This exception applies to all types of copyright work.25 It can be used by those giving or receiving instruction or preparing for same26 and is not limited to instruction taking place in educational institutions.
 The CDPA does not define 'illustration for instruction', and we see no reason to interpret this language narrowly.
-For instance, Recital 21 to the DSM Directive, discussing the new exception for the digital use of works for illustration for teaching, states that this provision 'should be understood as covering digital uses of works or other subject matter to support, enrich or complement the teaching, including learning activities'.
-This can be contrasted with guidance issued in 2014 by the UK Intellectual Property Office which said that, to rely on section 32, 'the work must be used solely to illustrate a point', 28 and that the exception permitted 'minor uses'.
-29 We believe these statements are unduly conservative and would frustrate the legislative goal of enhancing the use of digital technologies in education.
-In this regard, we were pleased to read statements from the UK government in April 2020 that support a meaningful role for section 32 in online education, including that '[m]any materials used in presentations by teachers, including those which are streamed remotely to students, are likely to fall within [section 32]' and that '[i]t is likely that the courts will take a generous view of fair dealing during the present crisis, in particular where licences for the reasonable use of works are unavailable, 31
+For instance, Recital 21 to the DSM Directive, discussing the new exception for the digital use of works for illustration for teaching, states that this provision 'should be understood as covering digital uses of works or other subject matter to support, enrich or complement the teaching, including learning activities'.27 This can be contrasted with guidance issued in 2014 by the UK Intellectual Property Office which said that, to rely on section 32, 'the work must be used solely to illustrate a point', 28 and that the exception permitted 'minor uses'.
+29